If you, or someone you know is in immediate danger dial 911!

 Abuse and Elder Law Information Resources

-Rhode Island law requires any person who has reasonable cause to believe that an elderly person has been abused to report it to the Division of Elderly Affairs (DEA).
+Rhode Island law requires any person who has reasonable cause to believe that an elderly person has been abused to report it to the Office of Healthy Aging (OHA).
 Failure to report abuse of a person 60 or older can result in a fine of up to $1,000.
-Report suspicion of Elder Abuse and Self Neglect to DEA 401-462-0555.
+Report suspicion of Elder Abuse and Self Neglect to OHA 401-462-0555.

 If a Senior is not safe at home call: